 By having direct ownership of physical coins and bars you can sell your bullion back to any number of international bullion dealers.
 This reduces your dependence on one single provider and also means that you are not dependent on an online digital bullion platform where the gold has to be sold back within that platform.

-All client precious metal (gold, silver, platinum and palladium) stored by GoldCore at storage facilities in Zurich, Hong Kong, Singapore and London (what about New York?) is audited via a tri-party auditing procedure.
+All client precious metal (gold, silver, platinum and palladium) stored by GoldCore at storage facilities in Zurich, Hong Kong, Singapore and London is audited via a tri-party auditing procedure.
 On a daily basis, GoldCore Operations will reconcile client precious metal storage records against the vaulting facility records of the storage provider.
 If discrepancies are found in the records, these are fully investigated and quickly resolved.

 On a semi-annual basis, GoldCore directs independent auditor Inspectorate International Limited to audit GoldCore client precious metal inventory stored at storage facilities.
 This involves a physical inventory of all metal records and an audit of the weights of a sample of the precious metals holdings.
 Discrepancies, if found, are brought to the attention of GoldCore and the storage provider and investigated and quickly corrected.